Skip to Content

 • Clear-yellow urine and brown and firm stool.

-• Healthy body weight 65-80lbs/29-36kg (male) 55-70lbs/25-31kg (female).
+• Healthy body weight is 65-80lbs/29-36kg (male) and 55-70lbs/25-31kg (female).

-10. Labradors Require Minimal Grooming
+10. Minimal Grooming is Required

 Labradors require minimal grooming during the week except in the heavy shedding spring and fall seasons (see below).
 With good nutrition to keep their coat healthy and glossy, Labs only need 2-3 coat brushings a week.

 Despite their many good qualities as family dogs, these dogs also have a few drawback traits you need to know about before settling for Labradors as pets.
-We’ll look at these next.

-Labradors have an outer coat with long thick hairs and an inner coat with finer hairs that play an insulating role in extreme weather.
 Throughout the year, your Lab will leave signs of his forever shedding coat on your couch, carpet, or clothing.
 Continuous shedding also means your Labrador is not hypoallergenic.

-What’s more, your Labrador goes through a heavy shedding season when the weather changes in late fall and spring.
 Because the undercoat is shed in clumps during these seasons, your Lab’s fur can be a nuisance, especially for owners who are neat freaks and family members with an allergy to dog fur.

 If you’re looking for a breed that sheds less, you might want to consider the Labradoodle.

-12. Labradors Can Suffer Ill-Health
+2. Labradors Can Suffer Ill-Health

 Although we indicated earlier that Labs are generally healthy dogs, it is also true that this breed is prone to several health issues and conditions, including: